Dingding1996/distributed-acoustic-sensing/README.md

 ### Deployment architecture

-Signal processing pipelines are packaged as **Docker containers** to ensure reproducible environments across testing and deployment.
+Signal processing and machine learning pipelines are packaged as **Docker containers** to ensure reproducible environments across testing and deployment.

-**CI/CD**: A GitHub Actions pipeline runs on every push: unit tests for signal processing utilities, a model regression test on a reference event, and a Docker image build on merge to a release branch.
+**CI/CD**: A GitHub Actions pipeline runs on every push: automated testing and deployment of model updates, eliminating manual intervention.
 ---

 ## Repository Structure